kovashikawa/db2jupyter/installation.md

 Once you've installed the Db2 driver, note its location on disk.
 The following commands need to be issued to get the driver properly installed.
 ```
 set IBM_DB_HOME=c:\Program Files\IBM\SQLLIB\    -- Location of DB2 installation
-cd Program files\ibm\sqllib\dsdriver\python32   -- Move to the directory in your command line
+cd C:\Program Files\IBM\SQLLIB\dsdriver\python32   -- Move to the directory in your command line
 easy_install ibm_db
 ```
 When the command completes you will have access to Db2 from within the Jupyter notebooks.